 Fairmont Chateau Whistler - Garibaldi Provincial Park

-Nestled at the base of Blackcomb Mountain, the Fairmont Chateau Whistler, Whistler's landmark hotel, and British Columbia golf resort exudes mountain luxury.
+Nestled at the base of Blackcomb Mountain, the Fairmont Chateau Whistler, Whistler's landmark hotel, and the British Columbia golf resort exudes mountain luxury.

 Bugaboo Lodge - Bugaboo Provincial Park

-The Bugaboos, originally named the "Nunataks" have several internationally known rock climbing routes.
+The Bugaboos, originally named the "Nunataks," have several internationally known rock climbing routes.
 The South Howser Spire, Pigeon Spire, Bugaboo Spire, and Snowpatch Spire are among the spires that attract world-class climbers.

 Whatever your pleasure, this is getting off the grid at its finest.
-The log hewn lodge has 32 guest rooms, a four-story climbing wall, a steam room, a sauna, and an outdoor rooftop hot tub with a view that is hard to beat.
+The log-hewn lodge has 32 guest rooms, a four-story climbing wall, a steam room, a sauna, and an outdoor rooftop hot tub with a view that is hard to beat.

 Dalvay by the Sea - Prince Edward Island National Park